-Q.1 Gametes are formed in-

-a) Asexual Reproduction b) Sexual Reproduction

-c) Vegetative is Propagation d) Tissue Culture

-Q.2 Plasmodium reproduced by-

-a) Budding b) Binary Fission

-c)Fragmentation d) Multiple fission

-Q. 3 Which of the following is not a part of flower.

-a) Stem b) Carpel

-c) Stamen d) Sepals

-- Q. 4 Reproduction is essential for living organisms in order to

-- a) Keep the individual organism alive

-- b) Fulfill their energy requirement

-- c) Maintain growth
+- Q.1 Gametes are formed ina) Asexual Reproduction b) Sexual Reproduction c) Vegetative Propagation d) Tissue Culture Q.2 Plasmodium reproduces bya) Budding b) Binary Fission c) Fragmentation d) Multiple fission Q.3 Which of the following is not a part of flower. a) Stem b) Carpel c) Stamen d) Sepals - Q. 4 Reproduction is essential for living organisms in order to - a) Keep the individual organism alive - b) Fulfill their energy requirement - c) Maintain growth

 - d) Continue the species generation after generation

-- Q.5 Which among the following diseases is not sexually transmitted.
+- Q.5 Which among the following diseases is not sexully transmitted.

-- a) Syphillis b) HIV-AIDS
+- a) Syphilis b) HIV-AIDS

 - c) Cholera d) Gonorrhoea

-- Q.6 The ability of a cell to divide into several cells during reproduction in Leishmania is called.
+- Q.6 The ability of a cell to divide into two cells during reproduction in Leishmania is called.

+- a) Budding

-- a) Budding b) Reduction division
+- b) Reduction division

 - c) Binary fission d) Multiple fission

-- Q.7 Characters transmitted from paresnts to off springs are present in
+- Q.7 Characters transmitted from parents to off springs are present in

 - a) Cyptoplasm (b) Ribosome

 - c) Genes d) Golgi bodies

+- Science Class 10

-- Q.8 In figure given here identify the parts A, B and C sequentially.
+Q. 8 In figure given here identify the parts A, B and C sequentially.

-- a) Cotyledon, Plumule, Radicle b) Plumule, Redicle, Cotyledon - c) Plumule, Cotyledon, Radicle d) Radicle, Cotyledon, Plumule - Q.9 During adolescence several changes occur in the human body.
-Mark one change associated with sexual maturation in boys. - a) Loss of milk teeth b) Increase in height - c) Weight gain d) Cracking of voice - Q.10 Which of the following is an example of unisexual - a) Papaya b) Hibiscus - c) Mustard d) Petunia
+- a) Cotyledon, Plumule, Radicle b) Plumule, Radicle, Cotyledon - c) Plumule, Cotyledon, Radicle d) Radicle, Cotyledon, Plumule - Q.9 During adolescence several changes occur in the human body.
+Mark one change associated with sexual maturation in boys. - a) Loss of milk teeth b) Increase in height - c) Weight gain d) Cracking of voice

+Q.10 Which of the following is an example of unisexual flower

+- a) Papaya b) Hibiscus - c) Mustard d) Petunia

-- 1. (b) 2.(d) 3.(a) 4.(d) 5.(c) 6.(c) - 7. (c) 8.(c) 9.(d) 10. (a)
+- 1. (b)

+2. (d)

+3. (a)

+4. (d)

+5. (c)

+6. (c)

+7. (c)

+8. (c)

+9. (d)

+10. (a)

-- 11. Labelled Assertion two other labelled are given one select the correct answer to these question from the codes (a), (b), (c) and (d) as given below : - (a) Both A and R are true, and R is correct explanation of the assertion - (b) Both A and R are true, but R is not the correct explanation of the assertion - (c) A is true but R is false - (d) A is false but R is true - 1.
-Asseration : Testes in males are located outside the abdominal cavity in scrotum
+- 11. Read the Assertion and reason carefully and select the correct answer to these question from the codes (a), (b), (c) and (d) as given below:

+- (a) Both A and R are true, and R is correct explanation of the assertion

+- (b) Both A and R are true, but R is not the correct explanation of the assertion

+- (c) A is true but R is false

+- (d) A is false but R is true

+- 1. Assertion : Testes in males are located outside the abdominal cavity in scrotum